Jacob Stallings Preview, Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in MLB.

-- The Phillies have a 4.02 team ERA that ranks 11th across all MLB pitching staffs.
+- The Phillies' 4.01 team ERA ranks 10th across all MLB pitching staffs.

-- The lefty's last time out was on Wednesday, Aug.
-30 against the Los Angeles Angels, when he tossed 4 2/3 innings, surrendering three earned runs while giving up seven hits.
+- In his last appearance on Saturday against the Milwaukee Brewers, the right-hander tossed 4 2/3 innings, allowing seven earned runs while surrendering eight hits.

-- The 26-year-old has amassed an ERA of 3.48, with 8.3 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.